 This dish consists of two basic operations: making the tomato sauce, and baking the eggplant.

 If you’re going to go to the work to prepare homemade tomato sauce, you might as well make a bunch of it.
 If you have a big enough pot, make a double batch.
 Divide it up into quart containers, or freezer bags and It keeps for months when frozen.
-Here’s the ingredients that you’ll need for a single batch:
+Here’s the

 - 3 cups finely chopped yellow onions